ericwlange/AndroidJSCore/README.md

 1. Download and install the latest version of [Android Studio], including the [NDK]
 2. Set two environment variables: `ANDROID_SDK_ROOT` and `ANDROID_NDK_ROOT` to point to the SDK and NDK directories, respectively
-3. Clone the repo: `git clone https://github.com/ericwlange/AndroidJSCore.git`
+3. Clone the repo: `git clone --recursive https://github.com/ericwlange/AndroidJSCore.git`

 This last step will grab both the AndroidJSCore repo, as well as my fork of the [webkit] repo.
 The latter part is huge, like 6 GBs or something, so settle in.